“I think I should be farther along,” the 29-year old says. “But for some reason or another, things don’t seem to be

 Given that reality, three important financial undertakings should be on every twentysomething’s mind:

 1. Start traveling your career path

 At the same time, the economy has shifted to one where higher education is a must for anyone hoping for financial stability.
-Over a lifetime, people with a bachelor’s degree Opens in a new window out-earn those who don’t by $1.3 million PDF Opens in a new window.
+Over a lifetime, people with a bachelor’s degree Opens in a new window out-earn those with high school diplomas by $1 million—and a master’s degree boosts that difference by 40%.